KYVENetwork/docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+# How to contribute

+Generally, you can contribute via Pull Requests.
+The following branch conventions are required:

+- **feat/\***: for a new feature
+- **fix/\***: for fixing a bug
+- **refactor/\***: for improving code maintainability without changing any logic

+For committing new changes [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) have
+to be used.

+When your Pull Request is ready, it can be opened against the `main` branch.
+Once the owners have approved
+your Pull Request, your changes get merged.